This vignette shows how to filter WATLAS-data based on spatial boundaries, temporal windows, and positioning errors.

 Temporal filtering

 Here, we show examples of filtering the data by timestamp.
-First, we want to filter all positions of the tag before the bird was released.
-Becasue the birds need to adjust after being caught and fitted with a tag, we additionally exclude the first 24 hours after release.
+Because the birds need to adjust after being caught and fitted with a tag, we exclude the first 24 hours after release.
 Similarly, we can exclude positions at the end, e.g. after the tag fell off, or the bird died, etc. To identify such circumstances, it can be helpful to plot the last 1,000 positions for each tag (see vignette: plotting data).

 # load meta data